oracle/terraform-provider-oci/website/docs/r/bastion_bastion.html.markdown

 * `name` - The name of the bastion, which can't be changed after creation.
 * `phone_book_entry` - The phonebook entry of the customer's team, which can't be changed after creation.
 Not applicable to `standard` bastions.
 * `private_endpoint_ip_address` - The private IP address of the created private endpoint.
+* `security_attributes` - Security Attributes for this resource.
+This is unique to ZPR, and helps identify which resources are allowed to be accessed by what permission controls.
+Example: `{"Oracle-DataSecurity-ZPR.MaxEgressCount.value": "42", "Oracle-DataSecurity-ZPR.MaxEgressCount.mode": "audit"}`
 * `state` - The current state of the bastion.
 * `static_jump_host_ip_addresses` - A list of IP addresses of the hosts that the bastion has access to.
 Not applicable to `standard` bastions.
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`